 Use the right software

-Utilizing the right software will help you gather data when you need to plan your demand.
+Utilising the right software will help you gather data when you need to plan your demand.

-You can either choose an inventory management system that tracks your product performance, or you can go for an end-to-end fulfillment system like ShipBob, which tracks your orders from creation to delivery.
+You can either choose an inventory management system that tracks your product performance, or you can go for an end-to-end fulfilment system like ShipBob, which tracks your orders from creation to delivery.
 ShipBob’s inventory management system even tracks returns when your customers need to send an order back to you.

 Ensure you have accurate inventory data

-Bad data leads to bad decisions in any organization, and the same is true of inventory data.
+Bad data leads to bad decisions in any organisation, and the same is true of inventory data.
 Inaccurate inventory data is usually out-of-date, comes from unreliable sources within your operations, or is presented in confusing ways.
 It often has a negative impact on your forecast accuracy.

 ShipBob’s inventory analytics give you a real-time view of your inventory, including metrics like:

-- Fulfillment performance and SLAs
+- Fulfilment performance and SLAs